Urolithin A: Safety

 In vivo studies did not determine any toxicity or specific adverse effects following dietary intake of urolithin A. Safety studies in elderly humans indicated urolithin A was well tolerated.
-In 2018, the US Food and Drug Administration listed urolithin A as a safe ingredient for food or dietary supplement products having content in the range of 250 mg to one gram per serving.
+In 2018, the US Food and Drug Administration listed urolithin A as a safe ingredient for food products having content in the range of 250 mg to one gram per serving.

+Research

+In preliminary human studies on aging, urolithin A appears to be well-tolerated with mild side effects.

 Dietary sources

 Urolithin A is not known to be found in any food but rather forms as the result of transformation of ellagic acids and ellagitannins by the gut microflora in humans.
 Sources of ellagitannins are: pomegranates, nuts, some berries (raspberries, strawberries, blackberries, cloudberries), tea, muscadine grapes, many tropical fruits, and oak-aged wines (table below).

 The conversion of the ellagic acids into urolithin A depends on individual microflora composition and can vary significantly.